Pay & play

 Visit Fakenham Golf Club

 Visitors are welcome at the Club.
+We are open 7 days a week from dawn ’til dusk.
 On arrival, please register at the golf shop or the main Centre Office if the shop is closed.
 Once you have paid your green fee, you will receive a ticket which you should keep with you at all times.
 The fee will allow you full use of the golf club facilities for the day.

 Please take some time to familiarise yourself with the local rules and course etiquette.
 We hope you find Fakenham Golf Club a welcoming and friendly place to play golf and we hope you enjoy your visit.
 Should you require any further information, please telephone the golf shop on 01328 863534.